ThaisAFM/sialylation_database/README.md

 1. Local execution of InterProScan: interproscan.sh

-2. Identification of signatures common to all references: common_signatures.ipynb
+2. Identification of signatures common to all references: interproscan_ref_summary.ipynb

 ## Cross-checking identified signatures

-1. Essential signature filtering and exclusion of sequences with inadequate signatures: signatures_comparison.ipynb
+1. Essential signature filtering and exclusion of sequences with inadequate signatures: signatures_comparison_1.ipynb and signatures_comparison_2.ipynb

 2. Recoding